Last updated on February 2, 2026

 Now, that I know that the main spur is a quarry, kinds of rolling stock will I be running and that it was in a hilly area, I gave a good thinking about a good place for the setting.
 My mind immediately went into Záhorie.
 The area is located around the borders of Austria and Czech Republic, full of very small train stations and is also a “host” of many quarries – sand, lime, etc.

-Despite the area having many good options for modeling real places, I decided that I will be making completely fictional track and used hill names and other things for my station names.
+Despite the area having many good options for modelling real places, I decided that I will be making completely fictional track and used hill names and other things for my station name (and other fictional stations along the track I plan to use for simulating traffic).

-Since the quarry will be on the righ side (which is about 115cm wide), the siding size limitation is considerable.
-But I decided that it should be able to fit at least 2-3 (even if using multiple sidings) 14.5m cars.
-(I might use smaller but in larger quantity just for the effect, but I haven’t really decided yet.
-Might also use a mix based on the customer it’s heading for)
+Since the quarry will be on the right side (which is about 110cm wide), the siding size limitation is considerable.
+But I decided that it should be able to fit at least 2-3 14.5m cars per siding.
+(I might use smaller cars but in larger quantity just for the effect, but I haven’t really decided yet.
+I might also use a mix based on the customer it’s heading towards to give the spur a little variety).

-This also dictates what kind of trains in terms of length should the left side be able to accommodate.
+This also dictates what kind of trains in terms of length should the left side be able to accommodate at minimum, which I decided to be 70cm (3 cars, 1 loco) to include some reserve.

 This, admittedly took the most amount of refinement.
 I just couldn’t find a good mix of track length, amount of sidings and a theme for at least one stub track I could use to bring some more cargo action to that side as well.
 Just as I was almost ready to give up, let it be for a week or two and come back with a fresh view would it not be for a completely random moment while playing Train Simulator World.
 I’ve been hauling cargo on the Mittenwald bahn and the little station “Innsbruck Hötting” was very attractive.